bharatkashyap/mock-api/README.md

 # Mock-API

-Lightweight, open-source mock-API creator.
+Low-code, open-source mock-API creator.
 Store data on [JSONBin](https://jsonbin.io), provide a URL to it and provide a `path` to listen to.
-That's it.

 ### Usage